 More after the break

-During our demo, the Revolve has no problem filling up a medium-sized room – and that is at two-thirds of its full volume.
+For such a small speaker, the Bose Revolve delivers a surprisingly big and bold sound.
+It has no problem filling up our medium-sized test room – even at two-thirds of its full volume.

 It does its key job – spreading sound around evenly – with aplomb.
 Even as we move around the speaker, there is little variance in the presentation.
 The music remains solid and robust regardless of our position.